1. Who are the Artisans of Barossa?

 2. When was Artisans of Barossa founded?

 Artisans of Barossa was founded in 2005 when a group of small-scale Barossa winemakers decided to work together to promote their wines and their craft.
-In 2011, they opened their first cellar door, and in October 2021, they will open a new tasting room, restaurant and Barossa store on Vine Vale Road, Tanunda.
+In 2011, they opened their first cellar door, and in October 2021, they opened a new Wine Room, Essen, by Artisans of Barossa, restaurant and Delikatessen & Providore at 24 Vine Vale Road, Tanunda.

 3. What do the individual producers have in common, and how did these producers come together?